Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: The correspondence between unsolvable 3DSMI and 3DSM

-\begin{theorem} Let $H$ be the graph of the 3DSMI problem of size $n$.
-Let us construct from it the graph~$G$ of the 3DSM problem as follows.
+\begin{theorem} Let $H$ be the graph of 3DSMI of size~$n$ with no stable matching.
+Let us use it for constructing the graph~$G$ of 3DSM in the following way.
 The graph $H$ is a subgraph of the graph~$G$ (with the same ranks of edges).
 To each vertex $x$ of the graph~$H$ we ``attach'' the corresponding copy of the graph $H_x$ shown in Fig.~\ref{keyGraph} with vertices $a_x, b_x, c_x, d_x, e_x, s_x, t_x\not\in V(H)$ (all subgraphs $H_x$ are pairwise disjoint).
 Moreover, let the value $r'_x$ in formulas~(\ref{ranksRestrict}) equal $\rho_H(x)+1$.
-Let us define ranks of the rest edges of the graph~$G$ of the 3DSM problem arbitrarily.
-Then, if the graph $H$ of the 3DSMI problem has no stable matching, then neither does the constructed graph $G$ of the 3DSM problem.
-Here the size of the considered 3DSM problem equals $8n$. \end{theorem} \textbf{Proof} (cf. proofs of lemmas~2 and~6 in~\cite{Lam}): Assume the contrary, i.e., for the 3DSM problem with the graph~$G$ there exists a stable matching $\mu_G$.
-Then for any vertex $x\in V(H)$ the assertion of Lemma~\ref{key1} is valid.
-In other words, either alternative~A takes place, while $y=\mu_G(x)\not\in V(H)$ and $\mu_G(y)\not\in V(H)$, or alternative~B takes place, while $(x,y)\in E(H)$ and $(y,\mu_G(y))\in E(H)$ (the violation of the latter correlation, i.e., the fulfillment of alternative~A for the vertex~$y$, leads to the contradiction: $x=\mu_G(\mu_G(y))\in\{a_y,b_y,t_y\}\not\in V(H)$).
+Let us define ranks of the rest edges of the graph~$G$ of 3DSM arbitrarily.
+Then 3DSMI with the graph $G$ has no stable matching.
+Here the size of 3DSM equals~$8n$. \end{theorem}

+\textbf{Proof}: Assume the contrary, i.e., assume that for 3DSM with the graph~$G$ there exists a stable matching $\mu_G$.
+We intend to construct the matching $\mu_H$ for 3DSMI defined by the graph~$H$ from the matching $\mu_G$.
+To this end, we will make use of Lemma~\ref{key1}.
+Since the matching $\mu_H$ is not stable, we can find for it a blocking triple $(v,v',v'')$ composed of vertices of the subgraph~$H$.
+Let us prove that the same triple $(v,v',v'')$ is blocking for $\mu_G$.